Anjrini/Pascal_Triangle/README.md

 # Creating the Pascal's Triangle

-This code has been implemented to calculate the Pascal's Triangle.
+This code has been implemented to calculate the Pascal's Triangle using Python.

 You would need to change the value of n in the code in order to change the length of the triangle.